top of page

 • Writer's pictureArpit Shah

-There is a certain charm in solving a case involving crime - from detecting the incident and investigating the suspects to uncovering the motive and identifying the culprit.
-People of all ages tend to enjoy this methodical unraveling of mystery in their novels or on their screens.
-A majority of such content is fictional, however, what increases the thrill factor multi-fold is if the content is non-fiction or even just 'based on a true story'.
+There is a certain charm in investigating and solving a crime related case - from detecting the incident and investigating the suspects to uncovering the motive and identifying the culprit.
+People of all ages tend to enjoy this methodical unraveling of mystery in their novels or in their movies.
+A majority of such content is fictional, however, what increases the thrill factor multifold is if the content is non-fiction or even just 'based on a true story'.

 What if such a thriller is narrated by the protagonist in real life himself?
 Wouldn't that be doubly fascinating?
 If you have twenty minutes on your watch, you are likely to find this endearing tale recounted by IPS Amit Lodha below worthwhile.

 All crimes, barring cyber, happen at a physical location.
-And anything which involves positional information can always be mapped, analysed and visualized - more effectively using technology.
+And anything which involves positional information can always be mapped, analyzed and visualized - more effectively using technology.

 For example, Location Analytics helps to identify historical crime patterns and make data-backed decisions about resource allocation.
 Consider this case - The map below depicts all recorded Crime locations and Police Station locations in a city with five districts over a period of time.